 FACT: Not only are both claims false, but they distract from the real issue: whether science classes should be required to expand their teaching of Darwinian evolution to include the theory's scientific criticisms.
-Our policy position is that they should, and a growing number of states agree: The teach-the-controversy approach is now part of the science standards in Texas, Minnesota, New Mexico, Pennsylvania, South Carolina, and Missouri.
+Our policy position is that they should, and a growing number of states agree: The teach-the-controversy approach is now part of the science standards in Ohio, Minnesota, New Mexico, and is currently under discussion in Kansas.